worldofmarcus/project-portfolio-5/README.md

 ![Heroku Step 10](readme/assets/images/heroku_10.png)
 </details><br />

-11. To add a database to the app you need to go to the resources tab ->> add-ons, search for 'Heroku Postgres' and add it.
+11. To add a database to the app you need to go to the resources tab ->> add-ons, search for 'Heroku Postgres' and add it. **Update:** At the time of writing Heroku is not offering free plans which means that this project has been migrated to [ElephantSQL](https://www.elephantsql.com/).
+This deployment instruction will though be connected to Heroku and not ElephantSQL.

 <details><summary><b>Heroku Step 11</b></summary>